-- a. have a leader who reports to the Director of the Parent Organisation and not a Home College Dean (see clause (15)); - b. have a leader who does not report to the PVC (Research and Research Training) on strategic matters relating to research (see clause (16)), but who instead reports to the PVC (Research and Research Training) through the auspices of the Director of the Parent Organisation; - c. not be required to produce an Annual Report, but will normally contribute to the Parent Organisation's Annual Report; - d. not undergo separate review but will be review as part of a review of the Parent Organisation; - e. not be required to establish a Management Committee or an Advisory Board; - f. be able to claim attribution for research income and publication according to the methodology outlined in the policy and these procedures; - g. supervise Higher Degree by Research students directly under the nomenclature of the Subordinate Unit and be entitled to claim the Higher Degree by Research Student load, completions, publications and research income according the methodology outlined in the policy and these procedures; - h. be entitled to accept Members under the 'banner' of the Subordinate Unit; - i. be required to meet Scale Indicators (see section (10)) in its own capacity; - j. be required to meet Performance and Strategic Criteria in its own capacity (see clauses (69) and (70)).
+- a. have a leader who reports to the Director of the Parent Organisation and not a Home College Dean (see clause (15)); - b. have a leader who does not report to the PVC (Research and Research Training) on strategic matters relating to research (see clause (16)), but who instead reports to the PVC (Research and Research Training) through the auspices of the Director of the Parent Organisation; - c. not be required to independently participate in annual performance, planning and budget processes, but will be included as part of the Parent Organisation's submission (see clauses (48) and (49)); - d. not undergo separate review but will be reviewed as part of a review of the Parent Organisation; - e. not be required to establish a Management Committee or an Advisory Board; - f. be able to claim attribution for research income and publication according to the methodology outlined in the policy and these procedures; - g. supervise Higher Degree by Research students directly under the nomenclature of the Subordinate Unit and be entitled to claim the Higher Degree by Research Student load, completions, publications and research income according the methodology outlined in the policy and these procedures; - h. be entitled to accept Members under the 'banner' of the Subordinate Unit; - i. required to meet Scale Indicators (see section (10)) in its own capacity; - j. be required to meet Performance and Strategic Criteria in its own capacity (see clauses (69) and (70)).